 The regulations set forth in this Ordinance shall be applicable within the corporate limits of the City of Travelers Rest, now or hereafter, as designated on the official Zoning Map.
 City Council shall consider all territory which may hereafter be annexed to the City of Travelers Rest by petition under a zoning classification to be proposed by the petitioner(s) and stated in the petition.
-All territory which may hereafter be annexed to the City of the City of Travelers Rest by referendum shall be considered by City Council under a zoning classification to be proposed by City Council under a zoning classification to be proposed by City Council under a zoning classification to be proposed by City Council.
+All territory which may hereafter be annexed to the City of Travelers Rest by referendum shall be considered by City Council under a zoning classification to be proposed by City Council.
 No property shall be annexed into the City of Travelers Rest under any zoning classification until a public hearing is conducted and proper notice given thereof as set forth in the zoning amendment procedures of Article 10 of this Ordinance.